Triathlon England Awards 2025 Winner

 Do you have GOOD QUICK food vendors in the Race Village?

-As for coffee we have Justin from 51 Degrees North, serving filter coffee from beans he roasts and grinds himself.
+As for coffee we have Justin from 51 Degrees North, serving up filter coffee, lasttes and cappucinos from beans Justin roasts and grinds himself.
 Best coffee in Braunton by miles!
-If you want to queue for a cappuccino or a latte our fave coffee truck Maggie’s are bringing a touch of Italian class with them.
-Both will have a range of cakes and cookies.
+51 will have a great selection of cakes and bakes too.

-REMEMBER – WE ARE GOING CUPLESS SO PLEASE PACK YOUR REUSABLE COFFEE CUP YOU WILL NEED IT!
+REMEMBER – WE ARE CUPLESS SO PLEASE PACK YOUR REUSABLE COFFEE CUP YOU WILL NEED IT!

 Will there be feed stations?